 The School of Computer Science and all divisions frequently receive requests for public tours.
-While we can not accommodate all requests, periodic tours are offered to groups by prior arrangement.
-To inquire further, please contact us at scs-tours [atsymbol] cs.cmu.edu.
+While we cannot accommodate all requests, periodic tours are only offered to groups by prior arrangement.
+To inquire further, please contact us at firstname.lastname@example.org.

 PROSPECTIVE UNDERGRADUATE STUDENTS

-- For prospective students who cannot visit during SBW or April Yield, you may schedule a 1/2 hour appointment to speak to an Undergraduate Office representative in the Computer Science Department.
-They will be able to provide an overview of our program and answer any of your questions.
-We also offer a self-guided tour of our facilities/buildings.
-To schedule an appointment, please contact cathyf [atsymbol] cs.cmu.edu (Catharine Fichtner).
+- Prospective students who cannot visit during Turn Tartan Overnight Weekends may schedule a 1/2 hour appointment to speak to a representative in the Computer Science Department, who can provide an overview of our program and answer your questions.
+We also offer a self-guided tour of our buildings.
+To schedule an appointment, please contact Mary Widom.

 - Campus tours for prospective students can be scheduled through the university’s Undergraduate Admissions office.

 THE ROBOTICS INSTITUTE

 The Robotics Institute often hosts an open house during the university’s annual Spring Carnival (held in April).
 The details on this event are posted on the Robotics Institute website as the registration date approaches.

 Please note, most of our robots are located within laboratories and are not readily accessible to the public.
 But Tank, the Roboceptionist (an interactive social robot) operates on most weekdays at the third-floor entrance to Newell-Simon Hall.
 HERB, the home exploring robot butler, is a two-armed, mobile robot that can be viewed through the glass walls of the Personal Robotics Lab on the fourth floor of Newell-Simon Hall.
 Both robots invite you to visit.

 Thank you for your interest in all our programs.
 If you have additional questions related to tours please contact us.